-The blended modality in the Open Campus is configured as follows:
+The blended modality in the Global Campus is configured as follows:

 - a.
-Online delivery, inclusive of synchronous web conferencing sessions on BbC; and face-to-face examinations; - b.
+Online delivery, inclusive of synchronous web conferencing sessions on Zoom; and faceto-face examinations; - b.
 Online delivery as indicated in "a" above; as well as face-to-face classes and/or field supervised instruction; and - c.
-Study materials, including online files, along with synchronous and asynchronous classes offered in the Learning Exchange to support the blended modality.
+Study materials, including online files, along with synchronous and asynchronous activities offered in the LE.